zostera/django-modeltrans/README.md

 # Usage

- - Add `'modeltrans'` your `INSTALLED_APPS`.
+ - Add `'modeltrans'` your list of `INSTALLED_APPS`.
  - Add a list of available languages to your `settings.py`:
    `AVAILABLE_LANGUAGES = ('en', 'nl', 'de', 'fr')`
  - Add a `translation.py` in each app you want to translate models for.
- - For each model you want to translate, create a `TransltionOptions` object:
+ - For each model you want to translate, create a `TransltionOptions` object and register the model using that object:
 ```python
 # models.py
 from django.db import models